nramkissoon/KanjiList/README.md

 where the program will get text input.
-Currently, the user can read in a text file and output a text file in the same directory containing the output text [(see samples)](samples), or the user can copy text onto their clipboard, run the program, and the output text will then be copied onto the clipboard.
+Currently, the user can read in a text file and output a text file in the same directory containing the output text [(see samples)](samples), or the user can copy text onto their clipboard, run the program, and the output text will then be copied onto the clipboard and outputted to the terminal.

 ## Output Preferences
 ### JLPT